 The International Center for American Educational Goals identified these 5 indicators as the most essential educational needs of preschoolers to better educate them and prepare children for school:

-1- Teaching physical skills to enter school (personal hygiene, self-protection, etc.)
+1- Teaching physical skills to enter school by physical development activities (personal hygiene, self-protection, etc.)

 2- Emotional-social readiness